-Based on data collected for the TMDL, a revision to the DO criteria is being proposed: The TCEQ recommends changing the 24-Hr average criteria from 5.0 mg/l to 4.5 mg/l, but local stakeholders have requested that they consider 4.0 mg/l.
-The recommended change for the 24-Hr minimum criteria is from 4.0 mg/l to 1.5 mg/l.
+Based on data collected for the TMDL, a revision to the DO criteria is being proposed: The TCEQ recommends changing the 24-hour average criteria from 5.0 mg/l to 4.5 mg/l, but local stakeholders have requested that they consider 4.0 mg/l.
+The recommended change for the 24-hour minimum criteria is from 4.0mg/l to 1.5mg/l.
 If the proposed revisions are approved, the bay would meet the DO standard in all AUs.

 All AUs have a concern for chlorophyll-a.
-AU\02 also has a concern for total phosphorus.
+AU_02 also has a concern for total phosphorus.
 Oso Creek also has concerns for these parameters and may be contributing to the concern in the bay.
+An excess of these nutrients can cause eutrophication which could ultimately lead to depressed DO levels.

-2485A: Oso Creek (Figure 3-41)
+2485A: Oso Creek (Figure 3-42)